rbaumgarten/xlt-testsuite-documentation/GUIDE.md

 ## Test Suite Naming Conventions

 The following styling rules where quite consequently applied to form a solid structure and define consistent descriptions and comments as well as establish a naming scheme for folders, packages and files.
 The elaborately discussed style guidelines may serve as a loose pointer to build your uniform test suite or be completely adapted to your needs.
-(Naming parts written in `{}` are required.
-Naming parts written in `[]` are optional.)
+(Element names written in `{}` are required.
+Element names written in `[]` are optional.)

 ### Packages (Folders)